About Me

 Healing and meaningful work rarely happen through sudden breakthroughs.

 More often, they happen through small, gentle steps taken over time.
+Through my own experience, I've seen what tends to matter most:

 The nervous system needs safety before it can create.